drLite35/Digital-Electronics/Readme.md

 # Digisim Repository - Digital Design Lab Circuits

-Welcome to the Digisim repository!
+Welcome to the Digital Electronics repository!
 This repository is dedicated to housing your digital circuits designed as part of the Digital Design Lab.
 Here, you'll find various digital circuits, simulations, and related files that you create during your lab sessions.

 ## Table of Contents